haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/99_tasks/Task24S.md

 * What rows there are that are mentioning something you give in the request. = request should include, in body JSON data or URL :searchText parameter.
 If the ```LIKE %``` matches, those rows are returned.

 * Which cities were established before the date you give in the request?
 (Date given in POST JSON data or URL parameter)?

+* How to add a new City to the system (to DB via Backend)

+* Extra: How to edit a City (existing in DB already)

 **See the given PDF example about analyzing one Program route in Teams**